astroidmail/astroid/README.md

   specifically thinking about: maildir <-> tag sync.
 * Support: Platforms supported by notmuch and other libraries, specifically:
   Linux, *BSD, Mac, Windows..
+* future, possibly notmuch goal: remote db and file service, that means on-demand remote gmime processing.

 ## acknowledgements

-  The main inspiration for astroid is the [sup] mail user agent. [sup] provided inspiration for [notmuch] which clearly separates the mail index from the user interface. astroid is a therefore a graphical front-end for [notmuch].
-  Additional inspiration for the user interface has been gathered from the [Geary] mail suite.
+  The main inspiration for astroid is the [sup] mail user agent. [sup] provided inspiration for [notmuch] which separates the mail index from the user interface. astroid is a therefore a graphical front-end for [notmuch] with a [gmime] based message parser.
+Some inspiration for the user interface has been gathered from the [Geary] mail client.

 ## licence